strongswan/swidGenerator/README.rst

       --entity-name ENTITY_NAME
                             The entity name used in the <Entity> XML tag.
 Default is "strongSwan Project".
+      --os OS_STRING        The OS string used in the tagId attribute.
+Default is derived from the OS of the local host.
+      --arch ARCHITECTURE   The HW architecture used in the tagId attribute.
+                            Default is derived from the HW architecture of the local host.
       --full                Dump the full SWID tags including directory/file tags for each package.
       --pretty              Indent the XML output.